VT-HPS/vt-hps.github.io/index.md

 Welcome to the team Wiki of Human Powered Submarine at Virginia Tech; our primary location for storing institutional knowledge!

-This wiki is a work in progress (and to some extent, it always will be).
+Note: this wiki is a work in progress (and to some extent, it always will be).

 For working files and current-semester files, team members should look in the team SharePoint.